Renal pelvis or ureter cancer

 When to Contact a Medical Professional

-Call your health care provider if you have the symptoms listed above.
+Contact your provider if you have any of the symptoms listed above.

-- Follow your health care provider's advice regarding medications, including over-the-counter pain medicine.
+- Follow your provider's advice regarding medicines, including over-the-counter pain medicine.

 - Stop smoking.

-- Wear protective equipment if you may be exposed to substances that are toxic to the kidneys.
+- Wear protective equipment if you are likely to be exposed to substances that are toxic to the kidneys.